crowdpro3/bogdanvlviv.github.io/_drafts/talks/ruby/rails/2019-03-22-how-to-upgrade-a-big-rails-application.markdown

 \- Let's find out why we should upgrade applications.

-\- There are lots of reasons to do so.
+\- Actually, there are lots of reasons to do so.

 \- The most important reason is *security issues* because if an application is vulnerable, someone can cause damage or destroy a business.
 It is likely to cause lots of troubles for clients.
 It makes clients vulnerable as well.